wh1ter0seunm4skedX/book-exchange-platform/README.md

 ## 🚀 Features
 - **User Authentication**: Register and log in securely.
 - **Book Listings**: Users can list books for exchange.
-- **Matching Algorithm**: Automatically finds matches between book donors and seekers.
+- **Matching Algorithm**: Automatically finds matches between book publishers and seekers (and vice versa).
 - **Notifications**: Alerts users when a match is found.
 - **Profile Management**: Users can update their book lists and contact preferences.